magento/merchdocs/src/shipping/delivery.md

   - /sales/dispatches.html
   - /sales/batches.html
   - /catalog/product-shipping.html
+  - /shipping/shipping.html

 sections:
  - title: Shipping Settings
    content: The Shipping Settings establish the point of origin for all shipments made from your store or warehouse and your preference for managing orders shipped to multiple addresses.
    url: /shipping/shipping-settings.html

- - title: Basic Shipping Methods
+ - title: Basic Delivery Methods
-   content: Magento supports a wide range of built-in shipping methods, including Flat Rate, Free Shipping, Table Rates, and real-time online rates.
+   content: Magento supports a wide range of built-in delivery methods, including Flat Rate, Free Shipping, Table Rates, and real-time online rates.
    url: /shipping/methods-basic.html

- - title: Carriers
+ - title: Shipping Carriers
    content: If you have a commercial account with a supported carrier, you can offer your customers the convenience of real-time shipping rates, package tracking, and labels.
    url: /shipping/carriers.html